rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ~~~~
 {: title="establish-subscription YANG RPC" #EstablishSubscriptionYangTree }

-A publisher MAY reject the "establish-subscription" RPC for many reasons, as described in Section 2.4.6.
+A publisher MAY reject the "establish-subscription" RPC for many reasons, as described in **TODO** (Section 2.4.6)?

 <!--
 TODO - Decide the simplest mechanism for returning RPC errors.